ClusterMonteCarlo/CMC-COSMIC/docs/sphinx/source/output/index.rst

  * Binary fractions
  * Blue stragglers

-See the documentation on the `cmctoolkit` for more details
+See the documentation on the `cmctoolkit` for more details.